imma/openvpn/README.md

 Setup
 =====

-For bash, source `script/profile` to expose the OpenVPN commands.
+For bash, source `script/profile` to expose the `openvpn` commands.
 Requires the `defn/app` project installed and sourced.